 Curry leaf is synonymous to, as much it is in-disposable in South Indian cooking where almost every seasoning starts or ends with it.
 That said, a curry leaf plant in the garden be it in the backyard or the balcony, is quite a handy and precious possession.
 Nothing comes close to the satisfaction of growing one’s own herbs and using them fresh from the garden as and when the need arises.
 It is the kind that belongs to the tiny joys of life..

 With the kind of simple pleasure one gets to enjoy during spring, summer and early fall having a curry leaf plant potted in the garden, comes the responsibility of caring for its survival through the American winter.
 Being a tropical/sub-tropical plant/tree, it wasn’t meant for cold climates and hence, we need to go the extra mile for it.

-Here are a few tips from my learning and experience with the curry plant:
+Here are a few tips from my learning and experience with growing the curry plant in Houston: